Skip to main content Skip to footer

 Here’s why milestones matter:

 Effective milestones differ from regular tasks.
-They are binary: achieved or not achieved, with no gray areas.
-They measure value delivered, not just work completed.
+They are binary: achieved or not achieved, with no gray areas in between.
+They also measure value delivered, not just work completed.

 Key traits include: